OVNICap/LaravelTest/README.md

 # The exercise

 Here we use log files as a simplified storage system.
-By running `php seed.php` (you can check what this seeder does in the source code), 4 files are created with random data: **data/cache/2021-04-01.log**, **data/cache/2021-04-02.log**, **data/cache/2021-04-03.log** and **data/cache/2021-04-04.log**, each file represent a day, each line of file represent a hit (1 display of an advertise in someone's browser).
+By running `php artisan seed` (you can check what this seeder does in the source code), 4 files are created with random data: **data/cache/2021-04-01.log**, **data/cache/2021-04-02.log**, **data/cache/2021-04-03.log** and **data/cache/2021-04-04.log**, each file represent a day, each line of file represent a hit (1 display of an advertise in someone's browser).

 Each line always contains a date-time on 26 characters and an IP on 20 characters.

 Currently, the IndexController::indexAction method return fake data.
 Modify it to return the actual number of lines for each file.
-(The display of those values as line chart is already working as you can see by running the app with `composer serve`).
+(The display of those values as line chart is already working as you can see by running the app with `php artisan serve`).

 You should run `composer test` and make the unit tests pass:
-- First one checks values returned by `indexAction` are the ones expected (your main goal).
+- First one checks values returned by `index()` are the ones expected (your main goal).
-- Second one checks `indexAction` can filter the output by dates `start` and `end` (included) given as params from URL query.
+- Second one checks `index()` can filter the output by dates `start` and `end` (included) given as params from URL query.
-- The third one checks that `indexAction` is fast enough to be called at least 2000 times per second (your bonus goal).
+- The third one checks that `index()` is fast enough to be called at least 2000 times per second (your bonus goal).

 # Submit